Everything you might ever need to know about the wonderful UK county of West Sussex, brought to you by West Sussex.info

 For a quieter look at the harbour Fishbourne has two pubs and pretty views of the Harbour.

-Apuldram and Dell Quay today only hint at grander times in the middle ages when they served as important sea ports serving Chichester and south-west Sussex, but the upper reachs of the Birdham Channel are one of the quitest parts of the Chichester Harbour.
+Apuldram and Dell Quay today only hint at grander times in the middle ages when they served as important sea ports serving Chichester and south-west Sussex, but the upper reaches of the Birdham Channel are one of the quietest parts of the Chichester Harbour.

 Walking around Chichester Harbour

-There are some fine walks around Chichester Harbour where you can enjoy the sights, sounds and smells of the AONB.
+There are some fine walks around Chichester Harbour where you can enjoy the sights, sounds and smells of the Area of Outstanding Natural Beauty.

 Chichester Harbour Holidays